 This mean surface concentration is described as a level at the end of the operating period that is favorable to claimants.
 The deposited material is assumed to be resuspended and inhaled during the residual period.
-The amount of resuspension is assumed to be reduced with time due to fixing of the material on surfaces and to depletion (ORAUT 2012b).
-The depletion factors applied to each year are listed in Table 4-2 of ORAUT (2012b).
-The depletion factors indicated for the residual concentration at the end of the operational period should be used for the first year; the remaining years should be reduced by the factors in Table 4-2 of ORAUT (2012b).
+The amount of resuspension is assumed to be reduced with time due to fixing of the material on surfaces and to depletion (ORAUT 2012).
+The depletion factors applied to each year are listed in Table 4-2 of ORAUT (2012).
+The depletion factors indicated for the residual concentration at the end of the operational period should be used for the first year; the remaining years should be reduced by the factors in Table 4-2 of ORAUT (2012).

-The air concentration for each year is estimated using a resuspension factor (ORAUT 2012b) of 1×10^{-5} /m.
+The air concentration for each year is estimated using a resuspension factor (ORAUT 2012) of 1×10^{-5} /m.
+This resuspension factor is appropriate for situations where moderate work activity continued during the residual period, such as for the Apollo and Parks Township uranium facilities.
 Application of this resuspension factor and the above-described depletion factors to the residual contamination level of 6.39×10^{5} dpm/m2 results in the air concentration and annual intakes in Table 7-3.
-The intake evaluation is based on exposure for 2,000 hr/yr and an inhalation rate of 1.2 m3/hr.
+The intake evaluation is based on exposure for 2,000 hr/yr and an inhalation rate of $1.2 \text{ m}^{3}/\text{hr}$.